 The differences go beyond the actual purchasing power or disposable income differences and have more to do the levels of prestige and perceived value of a product.
 For example, lower-tier cities’ consumers are somewhat less conscious about value-based buying approach that is more prevalent in the top tier cities.

 10. Western concepts without traction

-Being environmentally friendly or socially responsible have become a well accepted part of marketing strategy in the West.
+Being environmentally friendly or socially responsible has become a well-accepted part of the marketing strategy in the West.
 Unfortunately, in China, such claims would do little to promote a brand.
-Surveys show that those concepts play very little role in shaping a favorable opinion about a particular brand.
+Surveys show that those concepts play very little role in shaping a favourable opinion about a particular brand.